National Taiwan Library: History

 In 2007, Huang Wen-ling was appointed as the twentieth director of the National Taiwan Library, and the first woman to hold the post.

+The current name of the library was chosen in 2013, with the full official title being National Taiwan Library (國立臺灣圖書館).

 Collection

-The library is home to a large collection of documents related to Taiwan, some dating back to the Qing Dynasty era in Taiwan (i.e. pre-1895).
+The library is home to a large collection of documents related to Taiwan.
 There are 210,000 documents from the Japanese era (1895–1945) and the collection has been continuously added to since then.
 The library's aim is to provide a dedicated research centre for people interested in Taiwan Studies, offering traditional written material sources as well as information resources for researchers to locate the documents or information needed.

 Services for the visually impaired are also a key focus for the institution, with a collection of 12,000 Braille books together with information technology resources for readers.

 Conservation

 A pioneer of book conservation techniques in Taiwan, the library is now home to a dedicated "Book Hospital" which serves not only as a centre for restoration of old books, but also a location for staff from other institutions to learn the craft.